Anchorsify/Anchorsify.github.io/_summons/Snake.md

  - Damage reduction, remaining Vitality, and maximum Vitality is combined.
  - Their Extended Range is changed to 20* (number of snakes) yards.
  - Whenever they attack, thay may choose up to (number of snakes) different targets.
- - +4 Accuracy, defensive rolls, grapple rolls, and skill rolls, for each snake beyond the first.
+ - +4 Accuracy, defensive rolls, and skill rolls, for each snake beyond the first.
  - Smash deals +5d12 damage per snake, and their damage bonus is increased by 1 per snake.

 **Constrict** *(Speed 10, 6 AP)*
 A hydra can grab someone and wrap them in its tail.
 This is treated as a grapple, but the hydra suffers none of the normal penalties for being in a grapple.
-Every 10 IC, the person being constricted suffers a Suffocation 1 and takes 10* (hydra's damage bonus) damage.
-The hydra has a +10 bonus to its rolls to maintain the grapple.
+Every 10 IC, the person being constricted suffers a Suffocation 1 and takes 10* (hydra's damage bonus) damage, which can not wound.
+The hydra has a +5 bonus to its rolls to maintain the grapple.
 Escape Grapple cannot be used to escape from a hydra's constriction.

 **Reflexive Block** *(Speed 4, 4 AP)*
 In addition to being able to declare blocking normally, hydras may do so reflexively as a Speed 4 Interrupt if their summoner spends 4 AP.